Skip to content

 Tips

 • AES-256 is the right encryption — the app uses it by default.
+If a tool offers 'compatible' or 'legacy' encryption, those are typically broken; avoid them.

 • Don't reuse the password across multiple documents.
+If one leaks, you don't want a domino effect.

 Try it on your phone

 Protecting a PDF runs entirely on-device.
 Even in airplane mode, you can lock down a contract before sending it the moment you connect again.
+This matters for travelers handling sensitive documents from a hotel lobby or airport — the protection happens locally, then you only need a connection for the actual send.

 Frequently asked questions